mrochon/IEFPolicies/README.md

 ### Add-IEFPoliciesSample

 Downloads policy files from one of the [B2C Community samples](https://github.com/azure-ad-b2c/samples).
 Only xml policy files are downloaded.
-Since these do nlt include the base xml file and individual files are named uniquely to the sample type, you can **usually** add them to an existing startr pack set.
+Since these do not include the base xml file, and individual files are named uniquely to the sample type, you can **usually** add them to an existing startr pack set.
 You should check which starter pack they are based on.

 The following example add a single policy [from a specific B2C Community](https://github.com/azure-ad-b2c/samples/tree/master/policies/default-home-realm-discovery) to the current folder.